 Full details of these libraries, what they’re for and how to get them, can be found here:

 First, plug in a device running CircuiPython.
-This should appear as a mounted storage device called CIRCUITPYTHON.
+This should appear as a mounted storage device called CIRCUITPY.

 To get help, just type the command:

 $ circup Usage: circup [OPTIONS] COMMAND [ARGS]...
 A tool to manage and update libraries on a CircuitPython device.
 Options: --verbose Comprehensive logging is sent to stdout. --version Show the version and exit. --path DIRECTORY Path to CircuitPython directory.
 Overrides automatic path detection. --help Show this message and exit. -r --requirement Supports requirements.txt tracking of library requirements with freeze and install commands.
 Commands: freeze Output details of all the modules found on the connected... install Installs .mpy version of named module(s) onto the device. install --py Installs .py version of named module(s). list Lists all out of date modules found on the connected... show Show the long list of all available modules in the bundle. show <query> Search the names in the modules in the bundle for a match. uninstall Uninstall a named module(s) from the connected device. update Update modules on the device.
 Use --all to automatically update all modules.

 To show version information for all the modules currently on a connected CIRCUITPYTHON device: